Convert JPG to PDF Online Free

 Yes.
 JPG and JPEG are the same format - both file extensions are fully supported.

 There's no server-imposed limit since the PDF is generated in your browser.
 The practical limit depends on your device's memory.
-Most devices can handle images up to 25MB (free tier; 500MB on Pro) or larger.
+Most devices can handle images up to 25MB (free tier; 100MB with eligible paid browser access) or larger.

 Related Conversions